seanpmaxwell/Trool/README.md

 the fact or else Trool with throw an error.
 The number or params in the passed through the cells below must match the number or `$param` strings or else Trool will throw an error.

-All remaining rows on a decision-table are referred to as a rules.
-A rule works by evaluating a list of conditions which, if they all evaluate to true, will execute the specified actions.<br>
+All remaining rows on a decision-table are referred to as rules.
+A rule works by evaluating a list of conditions which, if they all evaluate to true, will execute the specified actions.
+A rule must start with a rule name and can be anything but cannot be blank.<br>

+For each cell on the rule, if it is a condition column, the cell value will replace the `$param` value and evaluate the cell as true or false.
+An empty cell will automatically be evaluated as true.
+If any cell evaluates to false, that rule will fail and the decision-table will go on the next rule.
+If

 // show screenshot here of the Tickets table and explain the different parts.